Vikings' contract talks with Dalvin Cook stall

 The running back skipped the final days of the Vikings’ offseason program with the sides unable to reach a deal in June, but showed up for the start of training camp on July 27.
 Rules in the NFL’s new collective bargaining agreement would have prevented Cook from becoming a free agent at the end of the 2020 season if he had not reported to camp on time.

 Cook became a Pro Bowler last season after posting 1,135 rushing yards and another 519 receiving yards, despite playing through shoulder injuries that limited him in the final weeks of the regular season.
-His 1,654 yards from scrimmage were the 10th-most by a Vikings player in a single season.
-Cook posted 130 yards from scrimmage and two touchdowns in the Vikings’ NFC wild-card win over the Saints.
+His 1,654 yards from scrimmage were the 10th most by a Vikings player in a single season.
+Cook posted 130 yards from scrimmage and two touchdowns in the Vikings’ 26-20 NFC wild-card overtime victory over the Saints.